isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 4. How do residents in Malaysia apply for a SafeTravel Pass to travel to Singapore under the RGL?
 What are the steps from the time I put in an application to the time I obtain a SafeTravel Pass?
 How long is the processing time?
 What documents do I need to submit?

 Residents in Malaysia seeking to travel to Singapore for short-term essential business or official travel via the RGL must be hosted by a company or a government agency in Singapore.
-The host company can self-sponsor and file the application for a SafeTravel Pass on behalf of the traveller either directly, or through a sponsoring government agency.<sup>1</sup> The application for the SafeTravel Pass will be open from one to four weeks before the traveller’s intended week of departure.
+The host company can file the application for a SafeTravel Pass on behalf of the traveller either directly, or through a sponsoring government agency.<sup>1</sup> Host companies submitting applications for a SafeTravel Pass directly can do so at <https://go.gov.sg/rglapp>.

-From 10 August 2020, only business or official travellers sponsored by a Singapore Government agency may submit applications to use the Singapore-Malaysia Reciprocal Green Lane.
-Applications for company-sponsored travellers to use the Singapore-Malaysia Reciprocal Green Lane can be submitted in end-August.

 When applying for the SafeTravel Pass, Proof of Residency in Malaysia is required.
 Malaysian Citizens should present a copy of their passport for submission.
 Non-Malaysian Citizens who are resident in Malaysia should present a copy of their Malaysian long-term pass ID for submission.

+The application for the SafeTravel Pass will be open 20 working days (excluding the date of application and date of entry) before the day of the traveller’s planned departure.
+The processing of the application can take up to 7 working days.
+Applications submitted less than 7 working days from planned departure will not be accepted.
+You are encouraged to apply for the SafeTravel Pass as early as possible, factoring in the time necessary for the processing of the SafeTravel Pass application, visa application (if needed) and taking a pre-departure COVID-19 polymerase chain reaction (PCR) test.

 When the SafeTravel Pass application is approved, an approval letter will be issued to the sponsoring company / government agency by email within 3 working days.
 With this letter, an approved applicant who is a visa-required passport holder will proceed to apply for a visa for travel to Singapore through the usual channels (Singapore overseas missions, authorised visa agents, local contact or companies) at least 4 working days before departure.
 If the applicant already has an existing valid visa, the visa suspension will be lifted when the SafeTravel Pass is approved, and he/she need not apply for a new visa.
 The applicant can check his/her visa status through <https://eservices.ica.gov.sg/esvclandingpage/save>.

 Those who do not require a visa prior to the COVID-19 pandemic (e.g. Malaysian citizens) will not need to apply for a visa for RGL travel.
 Please refer to <https://www.ica.gov.sg/enteranddeparting/before/entryvisa/> for more information on Singapore’s visa requirements.

 The approved applicant will have to submit pre-trip health and travel history declarations as well as declare his/her accommodation electronically via the SG Arrival Card (<https://eservices.ica.gov.sg/sgarrivalcard/>), within 3 days prior to the date of arrival in Singapore.

-The sponsoring company or government agency should log onto the SafeTravel Pass portal within 2 days before the traveller’s departure to submit the traveller’s negative COVID-19 PCR test result and controlled itinerary (of maximum 14 days’ stay) in Singapore.
+Within 72 hours before the traveller’s departure from Malaysia, the sponsoring company or government agency should submit the traveller’s **negative COVID-19 test result and controlled itinerary** in Singapore at <https://go.gov.sg/rglsuppdocs>.

-The traveller is required to produce a valid SafeTravel Pass, a valid visa (for visa-required passport holders), and a negative COVID-19 polymerase chain reaction (PCR) test result obtained within 72 hours before departure for pre-boarding checks at the airlines’ check-in counter.
+Travellers by air are required to produce a valid SafeTravel Pass, a valid visa (for visa-required passport holders), and a negative COVID-19 PCR test result obtained within 72 hours before departure for pre-boarding checks at the airlines’ check-in counter and immigration counter.
 Otherwise, he/she may be refused boarding.

-For travellers departing via land checkpoints, the traveller is required to produce a valid SafeTravel Pass, a valid visa (for visa-required passport holders), and a negative COVID-19 PCR test result obtained within 72 hours.
+Travellers departing via land checkpoints are required to produce a valid SafeTravel Pass, a valid visa (for visa-required passport holders), and a negative COVID-19 PCR test result obtained within 72 hours.

+#### 5. What are the responsibilities of the host company who is self-sponsoring?

+When a company is sponsoring a traveller, it will have to be responsible for the application of the SafeTravel Pass on behalf of the traveller as well as the timely submission of the accompanying documents.

+The host company should also ensure that the traveller abides by the terms and conditions of the Singapore-Malaysia RGL, and the prevailing health measures during his/her stay in Singapore.
+Authorities may ask for proof of adherence, including physical verification or SafeEntry Pass records (e.g. screenshots), to the controlled itinerary and other terms and conditions when the traveller is in Singapore.

+You can access the terms and conditions of the Singapore-Malaysia RGL at <https://safetravel.ica.gov.sg/malaysia/rgl/terms-and-conditions>.
+Actions will be taken against the traveller and the host company in the event of non-compliance.

+#### 6. What qualifies as a “controlled itinerary”?

+The controlled itinerary should consist of the time and location of the traveller’s whereabouts during his stay in Singapore.
+During the traveller’s stay in Singapore, the traveller can only commute between his/her non-residential accommodation and the workplace via private hire cars/taxis or cohorted company transport<sup>2</sup> (i.e., no public transport allowed).
+The controlled itinerary should reflect these requirements.

+The host company will need to supervise the controlled itinerary of the traveller and report any changes, and provide private transport for the traveller during his/her stay in Singapore.

-#### 5. Can tourists apply for SafeTravel Passes?
+#### 7. Can tourists apply for SafeTravel Passes?

 SafeTravel Passes are only issued to travellers making short-term essential business and official travel.
 These passes are not applicable for tourists.

-#### 6. Can my SafeTravel Pass be transferred to my family member, friend, colleague or business partner?
+#### 8. Can my SafeTravel Pass be transferred to my family member, friend, colleague or business partner?

 SafeTravel Passes are not transferable to others.

-#### 7. Do I need to pay to apply for a SafeTravel Pass?
+#### 9. Do I need to pay to apply for a SafeTravel Pass?

 No payment is required.

-#### 8. Is there a limit to the number of times I can apply for a SafeTravel Pass?
+#### 10. Is there a limit to the number of times I can apply for a SafeTravel Pass?

 There is no limit to the number of times a traveller can apply for a SafeTravel Pass.
 Every entry to Singapore requires a new SafeTravel Pass application.

-However, a traveller with a valid SafeTravel Pass for a specific week of travel cannot apply for another SafeTravel Pass for the week of travel immediately before or after the specified week of travel.

 If the traveller’s SafeTravel Pass has expired, he/she should submit a new application.

+One traveller can only hold one valid SafeTravel Pass **for a single entry into Singapore** at any one point in time.
+Please refrain from submitting multiple SafeTravel Pass applications or submitting new applications when you already have a valid SafeTravel Pass on hand.
+Duplicate applications will be rejected.

-#### 9. What visa will I be eligible for under the RGL, and what is the duration of stay that I will be eligible for in Singapore?
+#### 11. What visa will I be eligible for under the RGL, and what is the duration of stay that I will be eligible for in Singapore?

 Every application for a visa, including the type of visa granted, will be considered on its own merits and subject to approval.
 If the applicant already has an existing valid visa, the visa suspension will be lifted when the SafeTravel Pass is approved, and he/ she need not apply for a new visa.
 The applicant can check his/her visa status through <https://eservices.ica.gov.sg/esvclandingpage/save>.

 Those who do not require a visa prior to the COVID-19 pandemic (e.g. Malaysian citizens) will not need to apply for a visa for RGL travel.
 Please refer to <https://www.ica.gov.sg/enteranddeparting/before/entryvisa/> for more information on Singapore’s visa requirements.

+#### 12. How can I further extend my Visit Pass / stay when I am in Singapore, if necessary?

+All applications for extension of Visit Pass must be submitted online using ICA’s e-Service (<https://eservices.ica.gov.sg/esvclandingpage/extend>) at least seven days prior to the expiry of the Visit Pass to avoid overstaying.
+Extension of Visit Pass will not be accepted over the counter.
+Each application is considered on its own merits.

+#### 13. My travel plans have changed/I incorrectly entered some information in my application.
+How can I amend the details of my SafeTravel Pass application/approved SafeTravel Pass?

+Both the SafeTravel Pass application and issued SafeTravel Pass cannot be amended.
+Please ensure that all details of the application form are accurate at the point of submission.

+#### 14. What if I have changes to my controlled itinerary?

+The host company should be responsible for monitoring and reporting any deviation in your controlled itinerary.
+The host company should resubmit the updated controlled itinerary on behalf of the traveller via the ‘Submission of Supporting Documents for SafeTravel Pass Application’ Form, at <https://go.gov.sg/rglsuppdocs>.
+This should be done even if the traveller is already in Singapore.

+#### 15. Why was my application rejected?

+SafeTravel Pass applications may be rejected for reasons, including the following:
+- The quota for the week of entry that the application was submitted was fully utilised.
+In this situation, you may consider submitting an application for a SafeTravel Pass for a different week of entry.
+- Application filed out of permissible window, i.e. not within 20 to 7 working days prior to departure.
+In this situation, please ensure that you submit the application earliest 20 working days prior to the date of entry into Singapore, and latest 7 working days before the date of entry into Singapore.
+- Inadequate information provided.

+#### 16. I have submitted the necessary supporting documents prior to my departure from Malaysia to Singapore.
+Why did I receive a notification that the submission was unsuccessful?

+You might have submitted the supporting documents earlier than the 72-hour window before the declared date of departure from Malaysia.
+You should submit only after receiving the results of the COVID-19 PCR test which has to be taken <u>within 72 hours</u> of departure from Malaysia.
+Please resubmit the necessary documents within the stipulated window prior to departure.

+Do also ensure that the supporting documents submitted are in the correct format (pdf., jpeg.).

-#### 10. Can I use the RGL to come to Singapore for long-term work?
+#### 17. Can I use the RGL to come to Singapore for long-term work?

 The RGL is only for short-term essential business and official travel, and not for long-term work.
 Travellers seeking to enter Singapore for long-term work may wish to visit the SafeTravel Website (<https://safetravel.ica.gov.sg>) for more information on the Periodic Commuting Arrangement (PCA), or visit [www.mom.gov.sg/passes-and-permits](https://www.mom.gov.sg/passes-and-permits) for more information on a separate scheme.

-#### 11. Can I use the RGL to come to Singapore for long-term study?
+#### 18. Can I use the RGL to come to Singapore for long-term study?

 The RGL is only for short-term essential business and official travel, and not for long-term study.
 Travellers seeking to enter Singapore for study may wish to visit <https://www.ica.gov.sg/news-and-publications/media-releases/media-release/entry-approval-required-for-all-long-term-pass-holders> for more information.

-#### 12. Are there restrictions on how I can travel to Singapore?
+#### 19. Are there restrictions on how I can travel to Singapore?

 Under the RGL, travellers can travel to Singapore by air via any non-stop flight route between airports in Singapore and Malaysia, as well as by land via the Causeway and Second Link.

-#### 13. Can I use the RGL to transit through Singapore?
+#### 20. Can I use the RGL to transit through Singapore?

 The RGL is only for short-term essential business and official travel between Singapore and Malaysia, and not for transit through Singapore.

 ### **Pre-Departure Measures in Malaysia**

-#### 14. What health measures must I take in Malaysia before departing for Singapore?
+#### 21. What health measures must I take in Malaysia before departing for Singapore?

 Travellers must remain in Malaysia and have not travelled out of the country for at least 14 days prior to departure for Singapore.
 They must monitor their health status before departure from Malaysia, undergo a pre-departure PCR test in Malaysia at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the accredited laboratories by the Ministry of Health Malaysia [here](http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm/Annex_4a_Agihan_Makmal_Ujian_18072020.pdf).

 The list of accredited private clinics and private hospitals by the Ministry of Health Malaysia that conduct the COVID-19 test can be found [here](http://medicalprac.moh.gov.my/v2/modules/mastop_publish/?tac=Senarai%20KPJKS%20yang%20telah%20diluluskan%20bagi%20COVID-19).

-#### 15. What documentation do I need to present before I depart from Malaysia to Singapore?
+#### 22. What documentation do I need to present before I depart from Malaysia to Singapore?

 Travellers by air and land are required to produce the following documents to the airline for pre-boarding checks and at the immigration counter respectively:
 1. A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);